cs17btech11049/introduction-to-multiple-linear-regression-R/README.md

 ```

 - 4.2
+2) Use the first column from the following table to give suitable names to the
+columns in your data frame (the table has the variables in order)

 ```{r}
 colnames(housing) <- c("CRIM", "ZN", "INDUS", "CHAS", "NOX", "RM", "AGE", "DIS",  "RAD", "TAX", "PTRATIO", "B", "LSTAT", "MEDV")
 ```

 - 4.3
+3) Train a linear regression model with the final column (MEDV) as the
+dependent variable

 ```{r}